HappyLoop/grafo/readme.md

 - Upon each Node's execution, it removes itself from the queue and enqueues its children up next

 ## Axioms ##
-1) A tree must include a designated root node, and there can be only one unique root.
-2) Children start running as soon as all their parent's are finished.
+1) Children start running as soon as all their parent's are finished.
-3) There's no passing of state between nodes - you can handle that however you see fit
+2) There's no passing of state between nodes - you can handle that however you see fit

 ## Important ##
 - Node properties are generally accessible, but are immutable during a node's runtime (do not confuse with the tree's runtime).